 Some runners may not have to stop running completely but merely reduce their training load (distance, intensity, frequency) during the rehabilitation process.
 You should be able to bend and straighten your hip without pain.
 If pain is not controlled, you should not run and rest.

 Most hip flexor injuries can be treated at home and don't require prescription medications or invasive procedures.
-Your doctor may suggest applying ice to the affected area in 10- to 15-minute increments.
-They will also recommend you avoid activities that will overuse your hip flexors.
+The RICE technique is highly recommended for most acute injuries.
+We suggest you start with applying ice to the affected area in 10- to 15-minute increments.
+This can be done several times per day until the pain decreases.
+You should avoid activities that will overuse your hip flexors or that cause pain.
 Often, when returning to an activity this area can be protected with a hip flexor wrap.

 If you have hip pain on one side, sleep on the other side.
 Draw your knees up and place a pillow between them to keep your hips aligned.
 This will reduce the stress in the flexors of the hip.
 Try to avoid sleeping on your stomach.